jimon/osx_app_in_plain_c/README.md

 ### TODO

-- For some reason if we run the app from command line than menu is not accesible by mouse at first time
+- For some reason if we run the app from command line than menu is not accessible by mouse at first time
 - No live resize yet